SQL Server Performance Tuning

 Mark Varnas

-Suppose you need to copy an 18.2 GB table (60 million rows) from one SQL server to multiple others.
+Today’s SQL challenge: Copying an 18.2 GB table (60 million rows) from one SQL Server to several others.

-When reviewing data with T-SQL for Machine Learning exploration, you discover that one of the fields is a VARMINARY(max).
+When reviewing data with T-SQL for Machine Learning exploration, you discover that one of the fields is a VARBINARY(max).
 This prevents the use of backup/restore compression and slows down data transmission.
-In testing, it took over 11 minutes just to create the table.
+During testing, table creation alone took over 11 minutes.

-1. Use BCP (Bulk Copy Program) in parallel to extract the data to individual files.
+• Use BCP in parallel to export data into multiple files.

 Start-Process PowerShell -ArgumentList {